harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 - **API Gateway permissions:** If your SAM application uses Amazon API Gateway for creating REST APIs, the IAM role should have permissions to manage API Gateway resources.
 This includes permissions for creating and managing APIs, methods, stages, deployment, and integration configurations.
 - **S3 bucket permissions:** If your SAM application requires storing artifacts or deployment packages in Amazon S3, the IAM role should have permissions to read and write to the specific S3 buckets used for storing deployment artifacts.
 - **CloudWatch logs permissions:** If your SAM application generates logs that are stored in Amazon CloudWatch Logs, the IAM role should have permissions to create and write logs to the specified log groups.
-- **Other service-specific permissions:** Depending on the services your SAM application interacts with (e.g., DynamoDB, SNS, SQS, etc.), you may need to include additional permissions specific to those services.
+- **Other service-specific permissions:** Depending on the services your SAM application interacts with (for example, DynamoDB, SNS, SQS, etc.), you may need to include additional permissions specific to those services.

 The most common roles for SAM are: